vahidszd/IUT-Computational-Physics-hbakhshian/docs/syllabus.md

 ## Required Texts or Readings

 There is no required text.

+The main reference is:
+* Numerical Recipes, 2nd Edition in C or 3rd Edition in C++, by William H. Press, Saul A. Teukolsky, William T. Vetterling, & Brian P. Flannery; online versions: https://numerical.recipes

-References will be listed in the lecture notes.
+Additional references will be listed in the lecture notes.

 +++